cvdebeer/AmandaT_mp1/README.md

 ## Deployment
-This project was deployed using Git to the Github repository.
+This project was deployed using Git to the Github pages.

 ## Credits